-Notably, by following the FIFO approach, in situations where the beneficiary chooses to stretch the inherited IRA, there will come a point where dollars remain in the account, but the entire IRD deduction has been exhausted.
+Notably, by following the FIFO approach, in situations where the beneficiary chooses to stretch the inherited IRA (assuming required minimum distributions are taken in a timely manner), there will come a point where dollars remain in the account, but the entire IRD deduction has been exhausted.
 For instance, just continuing Example 4b above, if the beneficiary continued to withdraw $100,000 per year, a $40,000 IRD deduction would come out every year, and in 10 years the entire IRD deduction would have been exhausted, even though an account balance remains for all the growth that occurred in the account after it became an inherited IRA.

 Filing An Amended Return On Form 1040X To Claim A Missed 691(c) IRD Deduction